mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 The Metric Server can be used to enable the pods autoscaling feature.

 ## Autoscaling
 Applications running in pods can be scaled out manually by increasing the replicas field of the Replica Set, Deploy, or Stateful Set.
 However, kubernetes can monitor the pods and scale them up automatically as soon as it detects an increase in the CPU usage or some other metric.
 To achieve this, we need to configure an autoscaler object.
-We can have multiple auoscalers, each one controlling a separated set of pods.
+We can have multiple autoscalers, each one controlling a separated set of pods.

 The pods autoscaling process is implemented as a control loop that can be split into three steps: